 '''

 @RPC.export

 def get_temperature():

 ...

 @RPC.allow('CAP_SET_TEMP')

-'''

-'''

 @RPC.export

 def set_temperature(temp):

 ...

 '''

 In the code above, any agent can call the get_temperature method, but only agents with the CAP_SET_TEMP capability can call set_temperature.

-Note: Capabilities are arbitrary strings.
-This example follows the general style used for Linux capabilities, but it is up to the agent author.
+(Note: capabilities are arbitrary strings.
+This example follows the general style used for Linux capabilities, but it is up to the agent author.)

-Now that a required capability has been specified, suppose a VOLTTRON platform owner wants to allow a specific agent, say Alice Agent, to set the temperature.
+Now that a required capability has been specified, suppose a VOLLTRON platform owner wants to allow a specific agent, say AliceAgent, to set the temperature.

-The platform owner runs vctl auth add to add new authorization entries or vctl auth update to update an existing entry.
-If Alice Agent is installed on the platform, then it already has an authorization entry.
-Running vctl auth list shows the existing entries:
+The platform owner runs volttron-ctl auth add to add new authorization entries or volttron-ctl auth update to update an existing entry.
+If AliceAgent is installed on the platform, then it already has an authorization entry.
+Running volttron-ctl auth list shows the existing entries:

 '''

 INDEX: 3

 {

 "domain": null,

 "user_id": "AliceAgent",

 "roles": [],

 "enabled": true,

 "mechanism": "CURVE",

 "capabilities": [],

 "groups": [],

 "address": null,

 "credentials": "JydrFRRv-kdSejL6Ldxy978pOf8HkWC9fRHUWKmJfxc",

 "comments": null

 }

-...
+....

 '''

 Currently AliceAgent cannot set the temperature because it does not have the CAP_SET_TEMP capability.
-To grant this capability the platform owner runs vctl auth update 3:
+To grant this capability the platform owner runs voltron-ctl auth update 3: